 How to Bring Criminal Charges Method 3: Citation

-The third way to bring criminal charges is the easiest.
-A police officer may see someone committing a minor crime, such as speeding, jaywalking, or littering, and write up a ticket, also known as a citation.
-Citations can only be used to charge someone with an infraction, which are minor crimes generally not punishable by prison.
-The person who receives the ticket has the opportunity to contest it, or can just pay a fine to end the criminal proceedings.
+The third way to bring a criminal charge is the easiest.
+A police officer sees someone committing a minor crime, such as speeding, jaywalking, or littering, and writes up a ticket, also known as a citation.

 How are Criminal Charges Filed?
-Talk to an Attorney
+Ask an Attorney

-Facing criminal charges can be terrifying and confusing, and you may be confused about how criminal charges are brought in the first place.
-The assistance of a qualified professional can make an enormous difference, both in your stress during the defense and in the outcome.
+Facing criminal charges can be terrifying and confusing.
+The assistance of a qualified lawyer can make an enormous difference, both in your stress during the defense and in the outcome.
 Contact a local criminal defense attorney to discuss the facts of your case and to get help crafting the best defense to criminal charges.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.